Updated: 26th May 2020

-In light of Covid-19 we have decided, in line with latest government requirements, to temporarily suspend all course dates from our planned First Aid training course program until the 1st July 2020.
-Please note however, in line with latest HSE guidance, we are still available/able to deliver Essential First Aid, Fire and Requalification Training for groups or individuals.
-This can be delivered ON SITE at your work premises or in your own home if required.
-This is arranged subject to strict additional safety measures which include social distancing, all concerned wearing face coverings (provided free of charge by FCFA) and following our COVID-19 requirements.
+Until then, in line with latest HSE guidance, we are still available/able to deliver Essential First Aid, Fire and Requalification Training for groups or individuals.
+This can be currently delivered ON SITE at your work premises or in your own home if required.
+This is arranged subject to strict additional safety measures which include social distancing, all concerned wearing face coverings if needed (provided free of charge by FCFA) and following our COVID-19 requirements.

-We wish you all the very best in the weeks ahead and look forward to continue delivering your training now or in the future.
+We wish you all the very best in the weeks ahead and look forward to continue delivering your training.
 Please feel free to keep in contact with us regularly and continue to make bookings at any time.
 We look forward to discussing your needs in order to continue to support you and your businesses safely.

 First Class First Aid take the Health & Safety of our course attendees very seriously and review our high standards continuously.
 We have produced the following information to reassure all attendees that we take the COVID-19 infection outbreak very seriously while also highlighting the measures we have in place in order to maintain the continued safety and welfare for all of our participants who train with us.
 This information will be updated frequently in line with the very latest advice and our own ongoing daily assessment of the situation.